 A child ripped up their allowance because it wasn’t the amount his mom Said she would give him.
 She walked out her room and saw this.
 What would you do?
 Not how you would feel, but what exactly would you do if this was your child’s behavior?

 I’ve been catching a little, not a lot, of flack about my stance on spanking.
-I’m still sticking to my guns here about the issue because there are just times in parenting where spanking is not only called for, but down right needed.
+I’m being flexible here about the issue because there are just times in parenting where it’s difficult to break the trained thinking of (in certain situations), spanking is not only called for, but downright needed.
 I have five kids under my belt with ten years between the oldest and the second.
 I’ve made my mistakes, and now I’m correcting them.

 Here was my suggestion:

-This child would spend every ounce of free time he had taping that money back together and then I would force him to hand it over towards the electric bill that month showing him the bill amount, teaching him to calculate it, and just how little his five dollars really contributes.
-And THEN for six months his allowance would continue going to the electric bill.
-This way, like the rest of us bill paying citizens, the next time that Mofo got an allowance he would appreciate it.
+This child would spend every ounce of free time he had taping that money back together and then I would force him to hand it over towards the electric bill that month showing him the bill amount, teaching him to calculate it, and explaining to him just much his little five dollars contribute.
+And THEN for six months, his allowance would continue going to the electric bill.
+This way, like the rest of us bill paying citizens, the next time that oh so precious child of mine got an allowance he would appreciate it.

 What would you guys suggest?